nus-cs2113-AY2021S1/tp/docs/team/gohsonghan98.md

     are also implemented here.
     - Ensured that there is sufficient OOP here to support more diverse implementations and scalability of Fitr.

+- Implemented StandardExerciseStorage class:
+    - This class loads four different exercise lists from the resources folder into Fitr.
+The exercise lists is used by the `Recommender` class to recommend exercises.

 - User Experience improvement:
     - For edit profile and view command: Added helpful tips and error messages to give users convenience and improve self-sufficiency of the Fitr program.